microsoft/vscode-cpptools/Documentation/LanguageServer/colorization.md

 # VS Code C/C++ Extension - Enhanced Colorization

-The VS Code C/C++ extension now supports lexical/syntactic and semantic colorization, when IntelliSense is enabled.
+The VS Code C/C++ extension now supports semantic colorization, when IntelliSense is enabled.
 Enhanced colorization can be enabled using the enhancedColorization setting:

 ```
     "C_Cpp.enhancedColorization": "Enabled"